 Our guide to the best business credit cards Australia is designed to provide a variety of options for SMEs of all shapes and sizes.
 The best business credit card for you will depend on what it is you’re looking to achieve.
 There are some particularly good rewards available through charge cards but remember these are designed to be repaid in full within each statement period.
 There are still a number of benefits available through credit cards, as well as some low-rate business credit cards too.

 Businesses are able to receive similar finance to a business credit card with a line of credit – a facility where you will only pay interest when you are required to draw on the facility – working in much the same way as an overdraft.
 A line of credit is available from many of the top rated online lenders in Australia, such as Prospa.

 Are there alternatives to quick financing in Australia?

-Yes! small business loan lenders can provide much necessary financing up to 24 hours from the moment of application.
-Unlike banks they do not require you to draft an elaborated business plan and come to the meeting with a billion different documents.
-It’s as easy as giving them reports from your Paypal or Point of Sale System and they can assess their risk by that.
+Yes!
+Small business loan lenders can provide much necessary financing as fast as 24 hours from the moment of application.
+Unlike banks they do not require you to draft an elaborate business plan and provide years of financial statements.
+It’s as easy as synchronising your bank accounts online or giving the lender reports from your Paypal or Point of Sale Software so they can make a risk-assessment on this basis.

 Did you enjoy our best credit card comparison?
-What’s your favorite?
-Do you have a favorite?
+What’s your favourite business credit card?
+Which credit cards have your business used in the past??
 Share it with us and let others know how they can save and push forward their business by using a business credit card.